Eligibility & Requirements

 - Maintain a cumulative GPA of 2.5.

 The Milepost One Scholarship is guaranteed for up to 4 years.
 If you do not complete your degree in four years, you may appeal to extend your Milepost One Scholarship eligibility.

-*For the purposes of Milepost One Scholarship eligibility, Total Family Income is defined by using the AGI (adjusted gross income) from 2019 federal tax returns (both student and parent), which is used on the student’s 2021-2022 FAFSA.
+*For the purposes of Milepost One Scholarship eligibility, Total Family Income is defined by using the AGI (adjusted gross income) from the same federal tax returns (both student and parent) used to file the FAFSA.
 Students who have a combined student and parent AGI equal to or less than $125,000 are eligible to apply.

 Deadline to Apply for Fall 2023: February 1, 2023